gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

 - Skin fetches still reach `textures.minecraft.net` and will fail for the synthetic profile.
 Harmless — they only log.
 - The browser-OAuth enrollment path is not covered; the suite uses device code.
+- Mod update-path channel-preference resolution is untested (no shipped UI for `AppConfiguration.mod_channels`), and `find_mod_update`'s CurseForge candidate fetch is asymmetric with its Modrinth counterpart on multi-loader instances — see "Known gaps" under `modResolution.spec.ts`'s own section above for both.